Qiskit/documentation/docs/api/qiskit/qiskit.opflow.converters.CircuitSampler.md

 The CircuitSampler aggressively caches transpiled circuits to handle re-parameterization of the same circuit efficiently.
 If you are converting multiple different Operators, you are better off using a different CircuitSampler for each Operator to avoid cache thrashing.

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The class `qiskit.opflow.converters.circuit_sampler.CircuitSampler` is deprecated as of qiskit-terra 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 **Parameters**